-For mental health services, Flexible ACT (FACT) has become the reference for specialist community-based psychiatric care for persons with severe mental illness (the most complex target groups).
+For mental health and youth services, Youth Flexible ACT (FACT) has become the reference for specialist community-based psychiatric care for children and adolescents with (a suspicion of) psychiatric and complex problems (the most complex target group of young persons).
 It gave a boost to work with peer support workers and plays an eminent role in combined specialist mental health care and social services (employment, healthcare and youth services).
 This is important because the Netherlands adopted a policy of decentralizing and ambulatory care.
 This policy, backed with new legislation, calls for a change, creative space and joint innovation.
-The new FACT model fidelity scale reflects this changes with respect for the past, an eye for the present and a focus on the future is.
-It is instrumental to safeguard the quality of care for the SMI group in the changed context in the Netherlands.
+The Youth FACTs 2020 reflects these changes with respect for the past, an eye for the present and a focus on the future.
+It is instrumental to safeguard the quality of care for the group of clients with severe mental illness in the changed context in the Netherlands.

-Over the past years, the FACT model was implemented in various care organizations across the Netherlands and abroad.
+Over the past years, the FACT-model was implemented in various care organizations across the Netherlands and abroad.
 It is the de-facto reference for intensive ambulatory care for different target groups.
-The number of FACT teams is still growing.
-The FACT scale and the CCAF audits have played an important role in disseminating this effective care for people with severe mental illness in the community.
-The original 2010 FACT fidelity scale was normative and these standards contributed to the shift to community-based care and the use of peer support workers.
-The clear criteria of the 2010 FACT scale were a blueprint for beginning FACT teams.
+The number of FACT-teams is still growing.
+The first Youth FACT-scale and the CCAF audits have played an important role in disseminating this effective care for children and adolescents.
+The 2014 Youth FACT fidelity scale was normative and these standards contributed to the shift to community-based care and the use of peer support workers.
+The clear criteria of the 2014 FACT-scale were a blueprint for beginning FACT-teams.
 However, over time some criteria lost validity.
 The care context has changed and it is appropriate now to allow new qualitative initiatives and innovations.
 The audits should foster quality and innovation and therefore should assess teams in a more appreciative way, without jeopardizing the core principles of FACT.